nashville-software-school/server-side-python-curriculum/book-2-database/chapters/RARE.md

 ## Project Directories

 You'll be working in two separate repos for the project.
 One for the client and one for the server.
-One person will create the repos using github classroom.
+One person will create the repos on Github.
 Then, everyone will do the following:

 1. Create a directory that will hold both github repos.
 For example, `~/workspace/python/rare`.
 2. `cd` to that directory.
-3. Clone the client and server side repos into this folder.
+3. Clone the server side repo into this folder.
+(Later, when you have completed the server side, you will clone the client into this same directory)
 4. Once cloned, follow the instructions in each readme has instructions to get the starter code set up.

 ## Constraints for Vanilla Python Rare